theGuyNextDoor/messenger-app/README.md

 # Music App
-Music app with React front end and pythin backend using class components
+Music app with React frontend and pythin backend using class components